prestonbrown-me/Twetch-Mute/README.md

 mute annoying people on [Twetch](http://twetch.app)

 ## Why?
-I made this firefox extension because I'm tired of no mute feature.
+I made this Firefox extension because I'm tired of no mute feature.
 It is really poorly made.
 You get what you pay for.
 BUT.
 Gimme clout and donations.

 ## How?
 1. visit annoying page ![annoying](./readme/unmuted-image.png)